helrond/clbsj.org/_event_series/why-black-religion-matters.md

 sort_order: 1
 published: true
 image_filename: black-august.jpg
-image_alt_text: "Black August: Why Black Religion Matters"
+image_alt_text: 'Black August: Why Black Religion Matters'
 ---

 In honor of "Black August," CLBSJ is embarking on a deep dive into the